Home

 Routing & Protocol Conversion Application

-The QUCM-OE can be configured for several applications, many of which can occur simultaneously.
-The QUCM-OE enables:
+The QUCM can be configured for several applications, many of which can occur simultaneously.
+The QUCM enables:

 • Modbus/TCP Ethernet devices to access, control and program the Quantum PLC through the backplane interface